Simon Fraser University: Senate

-The senate is composed of the chancellor, the president, vice-president, academic, vice-president, research, deans of faculties, dean of graduate studies, dean of continuing studies, associate vice-president, academic, university librarian, registrar (as senate secretary), 14 student members, 28 faculty members, and 4 convocation members (who are not faculty members).
+The senate is composed of the chancellor, the president, vice-president, academic, associate vice-president, academic, associate vice-president, learning and teaching, vice-president, research, deans of faculties, dean of graduate studies, dean of lifelong learning, dean of libraries, registrar (as senate secretary), 18 student members, 36 faculty members, and 4 convocation members (who are not faculty members).
 The senate is chaired by the president.
 The academic governance of the university is vested in the senate.

 Chancellor

-The chancellor is appointed by the board of governors on nomination by the alumni association and after consultation with the senate for a three-year term, which can be renewed once.
+Prior to 2008, the chancellor is elected by and from the convocation.
+After an amendment to the University Act in 2008, the chancellor is appointed by the board of governors on nomination by the alumni association and after consultation with the senate for a three-year term, which can be renewed once.
 The main responsibilities of the chancellor are to confer degrees and represent the university in formal functions.